Roosterbear/tips/hk.md

 * with VMWare Pro, shutdown the Metaspolitable and save a snapshot
 * In the Windows 10 VM, use the same configuration as the last one (Users/Passw0rd!)
 * Install the Metasploitable2 (msfadmin/msfadmin)

+## BASICS

+* We can use variables.
+To load a variable, use:
+>echo $PATH
+_Where PATH is the variable and we load it with the $ sign_ <br/>

+* We can create our variables:
+>myvariable=100
+>echo $myVariable
+_Do not type spaces between the equal sign_ <br/>

+* To see our Environment Variables we use:
+>env

+* To see all variables we use:
+>set

+* Commands to check our variable:
+>set | grep myVariable
+>env | grep myVariable

+* To convert a local variable to environment variable, use:
+>export myvariable

+* To delete a variable, we type:

+>unset myVariable